 The reason for this is that they are generally very clean, don’t tend to emit any smelly odours and bathing more than required can disrupt the natural oils and other regulatory mechanisms in the GSDs coat.

-A save on maintenance of your dog is a save on your time!
+Saving on the maintenance of your dog is a save on your time!

 8) Lots Of Resources Available For Information and Help